 To get to the Library parking area by car you must travel via Park Terrace or Parkside, then via Parker Street, the Hostel gate is on Parker Street on the left.
 Directions for Park Terrace are, drive north up Regent Street and then take a right turn down Park Terrace, which is a one-way street and just past the University Arms Hotel (please take note of the road signs on Regent Street, otherwise you may well get a ticket!!).
 Turn left at the traffic lights on Park Terrace into Parker Street.
 The Hostel gate is located on the left.
-ECSU people will point you in the right direction to the designated luggage drop-off slots.
+ECSU people will point you in the right direction to the designated slots where luggage can be dropped off.
 Please limit what you bring, to enable a quick turnaround of cars, no parking will be available in College.